-Product Owner shields a team from BRDs, while continuing to use BRDs with end customers
+Product owner shields a team from BRDs while continuing to use BRDs with end customers

-Here, Product Owner, along with a team, attempts to embrace principles of incremental development.
+Here, product owner, along with a team, attempts to embrace principles of incremental development.
 As such, a backlog is maintained to support communication between PO and a team.
 This includes continuous backlog grooming, work prioritization and sprint commitments.
-End-of-sprint showcases attempt to deliver small, independent, cross-component-cutting, potentially releasable chunks of functionalities...
-This is all great...however...
+End-of-sprint showcases attempt to deliver small, independent, cross-component-cutting, potentially releasable chunks of functionalities.
+This is all great, however...

-However, on the other side of communication chain: between Product Owner and customers - communication still takes place in the form of BRDs.
+However, on the other side of the communication chain, between product owner and customers, communication still takes place in the form of BRDs.
 What does this really mean?
-It means that Product Owner continues to live in the waterfall world with his customers, by accepting requirements from them in the form of heavy static, conclusive documentation and giving them [customers] hard, all-or-none, non-negotiable commitments ....
-At the same time, Product Owner still attempts to prioritize and negotiate work with delivery teams.
-Product Owner spends a lot of time and effort, trying to decompose heavy BRDs into small independent chunks of work (user stories) to feed a backlog.
-This is usually done in a silo, without a team's involvement (to 'spare' their time), which creates many wrong assumptions and false expectations.
-It also makes Product Owner to work a double-shift.
+It means that product owner continues to live in the waterfall world with his customers by accepting requirements from them in the form of heavy static, conclusive documentation and giving them (customers) hard, all-or-none, non-negotiable commitments.
+At the same time, product owner still attempts to prioritize and negotiate work with delivery teams.
+Product owner spends a lot of time and effort trying to decompose heavy BRDs into small independent chunks of work (user stories) to feed a backlog.
+This is usually done in a silo without a team's involvement (to "spare" their time) which creates many wrong assumptions and false expectations.
+It also makes the product owner to work a double-shift.

 While on the surface this willingness to shield a team and "absorb heat" may seem to be as a noble and courageous act by PO, at a deeper level this approach is wasteful and even dangerous.
-Effectively, Product Owner makes commitments and gives promises on behalf of delivery teams.
-PO creates an illusion for technology that customers appreciate transparency, are ready to accept work incrementally and, if necessary, willing re-negotiate scope and/or "trim a tail" of less critical work.
+Effectively, product owner makes commitments and gives promises on behalf of delivery teams.
+PO creates an illusion for technology that customers appreciate transparency, are ready to accept work incrementally and, if necessary, willing to renegotiate scope and/or "trim a tail" of less critical work.
 PO also creates an illusion for customers that technology will deliver an entire requirement (as per BRD) by a certain date, and on budget.
-There is a set of false expectations on both sides because of miscommunication created by Product Owner.
+There is a set of false expectations on both sides because of miscommunication created by product owner.
 This problem may not be too obvious at the beginning of development cycle but does become very apparent as a release date approaches.
-This dysfunction is usually accompanied by inaccurate reporting: agile metrics, such as Velocity and Release Forecasting that are used in communication between Product Owner and customers.
-Further, this translates in diminishing credibility of technology in the eyes of customers and deteriorated relationship between technology and Product Owner as well as Product Owner and customers.
+This dysfunction is usually accompanied by inaccurate reporting: Agile metrics (such as velocity and release forecasting that are used in communication between a team and product owner) get completely out of sync with RAGs that are used in communication between product owner and customers.
+Further, this translates in diminishing credibility of technology in the eyes of customers and deteriorated relationship between technology and product owner, as well as product owner and customers.
 At the end of the day, nobody wins.

-A much more effective and safe method to bring customers and technology closer together, while keeping Product Owner engaged in his critical role, is shared education.
-It is unreasonable to expect that by educating Product Owner(s) and team(s) only on agile principles, norms and frameworks, an organization can solve the problem of miscommunication and distrust (not uncommon!) between business and technology.
-The rest of an organization, beyond Product Owner cannot remain on sidelines; they also must be educated on core values and principles of agile product development.
+A much more effective and safe method to bring customers and technology closer together, while keeping product owner engaged in his critical role, is shared education.
+It is unreasonable to expect that by educating product owner(s) and team(s) only on Agile principles, norms and frameworks, an organization can solve the problem of miscommunication and distrust (not uncommon!) between business and technology.
+The rest of an organization, beyond product owner, cannot remain on the sidelines; they also must be educated on core values and principles of Agile product development.

-While the key role of Product Owner remains to be a voice of Customer, Product Owner should not put himself in an uncomfortable position of making competing commitments and giving unrealistic promises that will cause harm to other parties involved.
+While the key role of product owner remains to be a voice of the customer, product owner should not put himself in an uncomfortable position of making competing commitments and giving unrealistic promises that will cause harm to other parties involved.